by: Dr. Craig A. Maxwell

 - Weight Gain/Loss

 This could cause either an inability to lose weight or a sudden drop in weight due to lack of appetite and feelings of anxiety.
-Furthermore, H. Pylori infection interferes with the level of acidity in your gut, which affects your ability to digest fats and proteins.
+Furthermore, H. pylori infection interferes with the level of acidity in your gut, often affecting your ability to digest fats and proteins.
 This could cause you to lose muscle mass, which is a dangerous way to lose weight.

 - Mood Swings and PMS

-H. Pylori infection can cause a boost in your cortisol levels, which can contribute to the hormonal fluctuations associated with mood swings and PMS.
+H. pylori infection can cause irregular fluctuations of your cortisol levels, which can contribute to the hormonal fluctuations associated with mood swings and PMS.